w3c/wot-discovery/USE-CASES/README.md

 **Status:** v0.1<br>
 **Includes:** Semantic discovery<br>
 **Rationale / trigger:** Speed up application development by using well defined and well tested templates.<br>
-**Precondition:** Thing Descriptions for the devices in the concrete environment, semantically annotated.<br>
+**Precondition:** Standardized WoT Scripting API; Thing Descriptions for the devices in the concrete environment, semantically annotated.<br>
 **Invariants:**<br>
 **Postcondition:**<br>
 **Normal flow:** Start a graphical user interface (see e.g. https://github.com/danicic/iotschema-node-red), load an application template, do a semantic search on the set of TDs available, instantiate the template, and run the application.<br>